-West Nile virus (WNV) infection is an arthropodborne virus in the genus Flavivirus (family Flaviviridae).
-WNV was first reported in birds in the USA in August 1999.
-Many species of birds can be infected, and it has been reported in >320 species of birds.
+West Nile virus (WNV) infection is an arthropod-borne virus in the genus Flavivirus (family Flaviviridae).
+WNV was first reported in birds in the US in August 1999.
+WNV has been reported in >320 species of birds.
 The American crow (Corvus brachyrunchus) and other corvids have suffered particularly high morbidity and mortality.
 Other affected species include canaries, psittacines, and raptors.
 Although psittacines appear to be somewhat resistant, the disease has been reported in parakeets, cockatoos, conures, rosellas, caiques, lorikeets, and a King parrot.
 Affected parrots have been adults housed outdoors with documentation of mosquito populations present.
 Mosquitoes (Culex spp) are the principal vectors of disease.

 Clinical signs include depression, anorexia, weight loss, head tremors, ataxia, blindness, seizures, and death.
 Juvenile birds are the most commonly affected.
 Ophthalmologic findings in raptors are anterior uveitis, exudative chorioretinal lesions, and chorioretinal scarring.

-Antemortum diagnosis can be difficult.
+Antemortem diagnosis can be difficult.
 Initial diagnosis may be based on clinical signs, species, and age; however, many diseases may cause similar clinical signs.
 Serologic tests (serum neutralization) may indicate antibody response to infection.
-Paired samples submitted 2 wk apart may reveal a rise in antibody levels and give a more definitive diagnosis.
+Paired samples submitted 2 weeks apart may reveal a rise in antibody levels and give a more definitive diagnosis.
 Adult birds may have high circulating antibody levels in endemic areas.
+PCR assay is available.
 Diagnosis is often determined at necropsy.
 The brain and kidney are the preferred tissues to submit for histopathologic examination.

 There is no specific treatment for WNV in birds.
-Some birds may improve with supportive care (fluids, feeding, antibiotics/antifungals as needed) and time.
+Some birds may improve with supportive care (fluids, feeding, antimicrobials/antifungals as needed) and time.
 A vaccination protocol using a recombinant vaccine has been successful in some birds.
-The recommendation is vaccination of captive birds 2–4 wk before mosquito season, with a booster 3 wk after the initial dose.
+The recommendation is vaccination of captive birds 2–4 weeks before mosquito season, with a booster 3 weeks after the initial dose.

-Avian influenza is caused by an orthomyxovirus.
-Because of the zoonotic potential of some strains and the recent discovery of new mutations, this virus may become a more significant pathogen.
+Avian influenza Avian Influenza read more is caused by an orthomyxovirus.
+Because of the zoonotic potential of some strains and the recent discovery of new mutations, this virus may become a more important pathogen.
 Both the zoonotic potential and the economic effects on the poultry industry are causes for concern.
-(Also see Avian Influenza.)